ianfeekes/UCSC_CourseWork/README.md

 	     written in C for more experience
 -cmps160: computational graphics.
 All coding done in javascript, 	   to easily view this work you can go to
 	  people.ucsc/~ifeekes  for each assignment

+NOTE: The github says that my UCSC coursework involves an overwhelming amount of javascript.
+This is not true.
+Most coursework has been done in C, java, and C++ respectively.